janlep47/nurseHelper/README.md

   Also a package to maintain the server database.

 2. XML Schema - generated code, to allow this entire package to be more easily customized for individual care facitilities.
+Possibly also some code-generation programs to create the Android ContentProvider code, based on the input XML schema files.

+3. Design and implement a voice-to-text version of NurseHelper